aogriffiths/relay/relay-specification.md

 ### General Concepts (Informative)

-1. In PuSH parlance all Relay Publishers are "their own Hubs".
+See the [introduction](#intro) for a more complete overview of the concepts behind Relay.
+In short:

-2. A Rely Publisher follows the same protocol for _publishing_ content as a Hub follows for _distributing_ it.
+1. Publishers can be subscribed to, just like Hubs.
+Hubs can be subscribed from ("do the subscribing") just like Subscribers.

-3. Building on points 1 and 2, Relay allows Hubs or Subscribers to subscribe to Publishers or other Hubs.
-This creates four subscription
+2. Publishers follow the same protocol for _publishing_ content as Hubs follow for _distributing_ it.

-   scenarios:
+3. Because of points 1 and 2, Hubs and Subscribers can subscribe to Publishers or other Hubs.
+There a four scenarios:
       * Hub subscribes to a Publisher.
       * Hub subscribes to a Hub.
       * Subscriber subscribes direct to a Publisher.
       * Subscriber subscribes to a Hub.

-   More simply the Publisher and Hub can both be seen as having a Publisher Interface and the Hub an Subscriber can both be seen as having a Subscriber Interface, which reduces it to one scenario:
+   More simply the Publisher and Hub can both be seen as adhering to a Publisher Interface and the Hub an Subscriber can both be seen as adhering to a Subscriber Interface, which reduces it to one scenario:
       * The Subscriber Interface subscribes to the Publisher Interface

 4. Publishing content happens in the reverse direction to subscribing.
-So there are four publishing scenarios:
+Again there are four scenarios:
       * Publisher publishes to a Hub.
       * Hub publishes to a Hub.
       * Publisher publishes direct to a Subscriber.